 Visit our list of parks to see which park sites have playgrounds areas.

-Baltimore County now has two dog parks.
-Paw Point at Robert E. Lee Park and B.A.R.C.
+Baltimore County now has four dog parks, Perry Paw at Honeygo Run Regional Park, Wags Dog Park at St. Helena Park, Paw Point at Robert E. Lee Park and B.A.R.C.
 Park at Hannah More Park.
-Registration is required to use either park and all dogs must be properly licensed.
-Remember, when your dog is not within the fenced in area of the the dog park, it must be leashed.
+Registration is required to use all parks and all dogs must be properly licensed.
+Remember, when your dog is not within the fenced area of the dog park, it must be leashed.

 Paw Point at Robert E. Lee Park